mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/architecture-12-factor.md

 ### 1.3 Configuration

 Configuration needs are defined in your application model through constants.
-These values can be specified at deployment time in your environment, or through APIs called in your CICD pipeline.
+These values can be specified at deployment time in your environment, or through APIs called in your CI/CD pipeline.
 The actual configuration values are never part of your model, which means that the same deployment package can be deployed in any test, acceptance, or production environment without changing the app model.

 ### 1.4 Backing Services